ableasdale/confluent-dockerfiles/bidirectional-schema-linking/README.md

 ## Notes below

-Note that MetricsReporter (or more accurately, C3) requires that a single
+Note that MetricsReporter (or more accurately, C3) requires that a single topic is used by the Metrics reporter (for the `_confluent-metrics` topic).
+If you set each cluster up with a separate MetricsReporter (each writing to a separate `_confluent-metrics` topic), C3 will only report (or show) metrics for one of the two clusters.

 For the second broker (`tgt`):